4 Truth Ministry

 6. Anoint a holy of holies.

-Points 1-3 are things to be “rid of,” and they were accomplished by Christ.
-It is clear that point 3 – cover (atone) for iniquity – has been once for all accomplished in the work of Jesus Christ.
+The first three are things to be “rid of,” and were accomplished by Jesus Christ.
+Point 3 – cover (atone) for iniquity – has been once-for-all accomplished in the work of Jesus Christ.
 He gave Himself at Calvary as a ransom for sin.
 His resurrection is the proof of the complete sufficiency and finality of His work on the cross!
 Because of this one great work, the first four points have been fulfilled in principle with His first coming.
 Points 5-6 will be fulfilled at His second coming.
 (For further study: See A Commentary on Daniel by Leon Wood)

 For further information on these start/end dates and the calculations please visit An Examination of the Chronological Difficulties of Dr. Harold Hoehner’s & Dr. Thomas Ice’s work By Bob Pickle.